matihost/monorepo/terraform/aws/aws-site/README.md

 * Ensure `enable_tls` variable is `false` (which is default when not provided).

+* WARNING: Ensure you do not have deployed Resource Control Policy (RCP) `EnforceConfusedDeputyProtection` in the account as it block all unauthenticated access to S3.

+Access to S3 is blocked by RCP ConfusedDeputyProtection which allow only Authenticated access from current Organization If you wish that S3 content is exposed via HTTP directly from S3 Website Exposure - ensure RCP does not prevent it.

 ```bash
 # show expected changes tp the infrastructure,
 # variable MODEs: plan, apply, destroy,  optional ENV a directory under stage directory